IT Security Awareness Training

 IT Security Training and Testing Process

 Ongoing security training and testing will help employees to improve their scores and strengthen their security awareness competency.
-Our recommendations:
+Our recommendations are simple:

-Initial Course: The initial course takes about an hour and provides a baseline of security awareness.
+Initial Course: he initial course takes about an hour and provides a baseline of security awareness.
 Foundational coursework ensures that employees receive consistent security education going forward.
+This is the education portion of the training where we get everyone on the same page and make sure they have some background knowledge about cyber threats.

 Simulated Phishing Testing: We test employee retention of the material with periodic mock phishing campaigns, evaluating the effectiveness of their training and identifying weaknesses.